Movies – 1. The Shining (1980), 2. The Exorcist (1973), 3. Psycho (1960), 4. Alien (1979), 5. The Cabinet Of Dr. Caligari (1920)

 Meta-comedic with B-movie charm, simplistic backpackers premise, foggy U.K. location sets, campy fun in werewolf deconstruction, & screen-stealing Naughton protagonist, AWIL is a definitive horror-comedy blend that boasts the first-ever Academy Award for Best Makeup and set a milestone in cinema by proof-of-concepting a now norm: genre-blending.
 8.9/10.

-With an iconic backdrop of Camp Crystal Lake arguably still the best slasher setting to date, effective scares archetyping many now-genre norms, & shocking final reveal, the original F13 is one of the definitive and entertaining ’80’s golden-age slasher flicks – as well as one of the most influential films in genre history exploding the slasher genre in pop culture and setting a trend (for sometimes better, sometimes worse) of sequels with the most-ever to its name.
+While the rest of the films in the series are bad, make no mistake about it: the first Friday The 13th is one of the best (and most important) slashers in horror – no Jason or hockey masked machete-wielding 6’5 guys required.
+An iconic backdrop of Camp Crystal Lake arguably still the best and most perfect slasher setting to date twisting summer fun and campfire-feel, effective scares archetyping many now-genre norms, & truly-shocking final reveal, the original F13 is one of the definitive and entertaining ’80’s golden-age slasher flicks – as well as one of the most influential films in genre history exploding the slasher genre in pop culture and setting a trend (for sometimes better, sometimes worse) of sequels with the most-ever to its name.
 8.7/10.

 A chilling concept meta-invoking fear of the horror movie you’re watching with undertonal analysis of the man’s mortality & fear of lives-unlived through a lost-tape, supernatural mystery unsettling-motif that bewilders and bludgeoningly-scares to this day.
 Adjusted 8.7/10.